developerkunal/OpenMorph/README.md

 ---

 OpenMorph is a production-grade CLI and TUI tool for transforming OpenAPI vendor extension keys across YAML/JSON files.
-It supports interactive review, dry-run previews, backups, robust mapping/exclusion logic, and is designed for maintainability and extensibility.
+It supports interactive review, dry-run previews, backups, robust mapping/exclusion logic, vendor-specific pagination extensions, and is designed for maintainability and extensibility.

 ## Features

 - Transform OpenAPI vendor extension keys in YAML/JSON
+- **Vendor-specific pagination extensions** - Auto-inject Fern, Speakeasy, and other vendor pagination metadata
+- **Auto-detection of array fields** - Automatically find results arrays in response schemas
 - Interactive TUI for reviewing and approving changes
 - Colorized before/after diffs (CLI and TUI)
 - Dry-run mode for safe previews